rakeoe/rakeoe/README.md

     # White space separated list of ignored source files.
 These will be excluded from compilation.
     IGNORED_SOURCES = ''

+    # Exported include directories in case of library projects.
+These are the directories which will be used
+    # for other projects that depend on this project.
+Include paths listed here need not to be added to the ADD_INC_DIRS
+    # variable.
+    EXPORTED_INC_DIRS = 'include'

     # Additional white space separated list of sub directories this project uses for finding includes.
     # By default the subdirectory 'include/' is always supposed.
     ADD_INC_DIRS = ''